freedomofpress/securedrop-dev-docs/docs/workstation_release_management.rst

 Step 1: Create a release candidate (rc) tag
 -------------------------------------------

-1. Create a release branch in the repo of the component you want to release.
+1. Create a release branch (eg. ``release/1.2.3``) in the repo of the component you want to release.
-2. Push a changelog commit.
+2. Update the component version to the intended release version (not the RC!) using the ``update_version.sh`` script.
+3. Update the changelog to include changes since the last release.
+4. Commit and push the version and changelog update.
-3. Push an rc tag in the format ``<major>.<minor>.<patch>~rcN`` on your new commit.
+5. Push an rc tag in the format ``<major>.<minor>.<patch>-rcN`` on your new commit.
 We will be building from this tag in the next step.

 Step 2: Build and deploy the package to ``apt-test``
 ----------------------------------------------------

-1. Open a terminal in your named DispVM called ``sd-dev-dvm`` (see :ref:`How to create the DispVM for building packages`).
+1. Open a terminal in your ``sd-dev-dvm`` builder DispVM (see :ref:`How to create the DispVM for building packages`), and prepare to record terminal output- either by using a utility like ``script``, or just by making sure you have infinite scrollback enabled to allow for cut/pasting later.
+2. Clone the the ``build-logs`` and ``securedrop-apt-test`` repos.

-2. Clone ``securedrop-builder`` and install its dependencies (https://github.com/freedomofpress/securedrop-builder/tree/HEAD/workstation-bootstrap/wheels):
+3. Clone ``securedrop-builder`` and install its dependencies (https://github.com/freedomofpress/securedrop-builder/tree/HEAD/workstation-bootstrap/wheels):

   .. code-block:: sh